blox/blox/deploy/demo-cli/README.md

 # Blox Demo CLI Tools

-The following CLI tools are included in the `<GitRepoBase>/deploy/demo-cli/` directory for interacting with the Blox Daemon Scheduler API.
+The following CLI tools are included in the `<GitRepoBase>/deploy/demo-cli/` directory for interacting with the Blox daemon-scheduler API.

 ## List Blox Environments